Skip to content

 Grant Godwin, Raleigh

 Grant Godwin retired in 2011 from Martin Marietta Materials after a distinguished career in advanced manufacturing.
 He began his career in North Carolina state government, working for the state budget office and the Ports Authority.
-Most recently he is the immediate past board chair of NC Rural Center and is former chair of the NC Community Colleges Foundation.
+He is a past board chair of the NC Rural Center and is former chair of the NC Community Colleges Foundation.
 He is a native of Sampson County.

 Kim Graham, Charlotte — Secretary